tcltk/tcl/doc/markdown/ObjectType.md

         Tcl_Obj *objPtr);
 ```

-If an internal representation cannot be created from the string, it returns **TCL\_ERROR** and puts a message describing the error in the result value for *interp* unless *interp* is NULL.
-If *setFromAnyProc* is successful, it stores the new internal representation, sets *objPtr*'s *typePtr* member to point to the **Tcl\_ObjType** struct corresponding to the new internal representation, and returns **TCL\_OK**.
+If an internal representation cannot be created from the string, it returns [TCL\_ERROR][catch] and puts a message describing the error in the result value for *interp* unless *interp* is NULL.
+If *setFromAnyProc* is successful, it stores the new internal representation, sets *objPtr*'s *typePtr* member to point to the **Tcl\_ObjType** struct corresponding to the new internal representation, and returns [TCL\_OK][catch].
 Before setting the new internal representation, the *setFromAnyProc* must free any internal representation of *objPtr*'s old type; it does this by calling the old type's *freeIntRepProc* if it is not NULL.

 As an example, the *setFromAnyProc* for the built-in Tcl list type gets an up-to-date string representation for *objPtr* by calling [Tcl\_GetStringFromObj][StringObj].
 It parses the string to verify it is in a valid list format and to obtain each element value in the list, and, if this succeeds, stores the list elements in *objPtr*'s internal representation and sets *objPtr*'s *typePtr* member to point to the list type's Tcl\_ObjType structure.